janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 ----

-## CLIENT: SSH connect directly using a single command without having to rely on the configuration block in your `~/.ssh/config` file.
+## Client Setup: SSH connect directly using a single command without having to rely on the configuration block in your `~/.ssh/config` file.

 To connect directly while still using the Cloudflare Tunnel as a proxy, you need to embed the `ProxyCommand` directly into the `ssh` command using the **`-o` (Option)** flag.